-Passport cards are ideal in these situations
+For travelers, passport cards are ideal in these travel situations:

 - Cruise travelers departing from the U.S. on cruises that travel in the approved regions.

 - Business travelers who frequently have to cross U.S. borders by land or sea.

 - When your passport is lost or stolen and you are at the embassy trying to prove you had one.

 The passport card cannot be used for international travel by air – only land and sea and only in the regions previously mentioned.
 If you miss your connection and the cruise sails away without you, you may be routed through a country where a passport card is not accepted.
 In those situations, you’ll be turned away at the gate or forced to return to the U.S. without catching up to your cruise.

 The passport card contains a radio frequency identification, or RFID, chip that allows border inspectors to access photographs and biographical information stored in secure government databases.
 Important to know: no personal information is stored on the RFID chip, so you are not exposed to risk or loss of your personally identifying information when you pass through an inspection station.

 Still, it’s important to keep your passport card inside its protective sleeve to be safe from unauthorized reading or tracking when the card is not in use.